HighlanderRobotics/Highlanders-Training/ElectronicsCrashCourse.md

 - The large set of pins in the middle of the Rio is the MXP port.
   MXP (and the SPI port in the top-right corner) is used for communication over serial interfaces such as I²C protocal.
   Unfortunately, there is an issue with I²C that can cause the code to lock up when it is used, so we avoid using the serial ports.
+  We can get around this issue by using a coprocessor (computer other than the rio, like a raspberry pi) to convert the signal to a different protocal.
 - The CAN network originates at the RIO.
 - Several USB ports are available on the Rio.
-  Common uses include external USB sticks to store logs or the CANivore (see later in this page)
+  Common uses include external USB sticks to store logs or the [CANivore](#canivore) (see later in this page).
+  The usb ports can also be used to connect the rio to a computer to deploy code and run the robot, although we usually prefer to use ethernet if we need to run tethered.
 - An ethernet port which connects to the radio (keep reading) to communicate to the driver station.

 The Rio also has an SD card as its memory.